codemasterv/fPKG_Maker_GUI/README.md

 # Updating the ftpdump script from hippie68

+Incase I miss one of his releases or forget to update the included version.

 latest version can be found here: https://github.com/hippie68/ftpdump

 if you do want to use a new ftpdump script from hippie68, all you have to do is replace the ftpdump file in the same folder as the _fPKG_Maker_GUI.exe.
 Edit the ftpdump file and add two spaces after the